-The Council administers the Common Good Fund for the areas of Kirkwall and Stromness.
+The Council administers the Common Good Fund, which is not a registered charity, for the areas of Kirkwall and Stromness.
 In addition, the Council controls a significant number of trust funds, some of which are registered as charities and others are not.

-Overall, the Funds achieved a combined deficit of £0.039M for the year.
+Overall, the Funds achieved a combined surplus of £0.184M for the year.

-The total net value of the funds decreased from £1.532M to £1.493M.
+The total net value of the funds increased from £1.500M to £1.684M.